Isle of Man gas industry: Exploration

 In 1982 BP Petroleum Development Limited drilled an exploration well in UK offshore Block 112/25 targeting Triassic sandstones as a possible outlier of the Morecambe Bay gas field.
 This proved to be water saturated, yet deeper Permian sandstones appeared to be more productive.
 However, the field was isolated from any infrastructure to produce or export the gas.
 BP therefore relinquished the license.
 Block 112/25 was then in UK waters, but now lies within the Isle of Man 12-mile territorial limit.
 In 2014 Crogga Limited was founded and in 2017 was awarded a production license.
 Appraisal work and seismic surveys are being undertaken.
 In 2022 Crogga Limited appointed disgraced oil executive Richard Hubbard as the company's new CEO.

 Import

 In 2002 a second gas interconnector pipeline from Scotland to Ireland was constructed by Gas Networks Ireland.
 The first UK to Ireland interconnector was commissioned in 1993.
 The pipeline passes within 12 km of the Isle of Man.
 The opportunity was taken to provide a spur line from the interconnector pipeline to the Isle of Man.
 This allowed natural gas to be imported for the first time.
 It also provided a potential export route for gas should the appraisal work be successful and a gas processing facility built.

-The import of natural gas from the interconnector, in GWh, is shown on the graph.